khandmo/resume_projects/README.md

-Assumes that a name with spaces is surrounded by quotation marks and that the name does not contain quotation marks
+Assumes that a name with spaces is surrounded by quotation marks and that the name does not contain quotation marks Assume that you do not crtl+c out and instead you must press 'Q' not 'q'

 # Nuggets